QCD thermalization: Ab initio approaches and interdisciplinary connections: Hadron structure at high energies

 \subsection{Effective Field Theory for high parton densities: the Color Glass Condensate}

-Since the usual formalism of pQCD relies on two-body and higher twist distributions being small, an alternative framework is necessary to understand the physics of gluon saturation.
-Fortuitously, the problem of high parton densities can be formulated as a classical effective field theory (EFT) on the light front.
-We will outline here an explicit construction performed for nuclei with large atomic number $A \gg1$~\cite{McLerran:1993ni,McLerran:1993ka,McLerran:1994vd}.
+Since the usual formalism of pQCD relies on two-body and higher twist distributions being small, an alternative framework is necessary to understand the physics of gluon saturation and the emergence of the saturation scale in the nuclear wavefunction at high energies.
+Fortuitously, the problem of high parton densities can be formulated as a classical effective field theory on the light front, which as noted greatly simplifies the problem of heavy-ion collisions at high energies.

-An important ingredient in this construction (in the infinite momentum frame (IMF) $P^+\rightarrow \infty$ of the nucleus) is a Born-Oppenheimer separation in time scales between the Lorentz contracted large $x$ ($k^+\sim P^+$) ``valence" modes and the noted ``wee fur" of small $x$ ($k^+ \ll P^+$) gluons and ``sea" quark-antiquark pairs.
-For partons of transverse momentum $k_\perp$, their lightcone lifetimes are given by
+To understand this better, we will outline here an explicit construction performed for nuclei with large atomic number $A \gg1$~\cite{McLerran:1993ni,McLerran:1993ka,McLerran:1994vd}.
+An important ingredient in this construction in the infinite momentum frame (IMF) $P^+\rightarrow \infty$ of the nucleus is a Born-Oppenheimer separation in time scales between the Lorentz contracted large $x$ ($k^+\sim P^+$) ``valence" modes and the noted ``wee fur" of small $x$ ($k^+ \ll P^+$) gluons and ``sea" quark-antiquark pairs.
+For partons of transverse momentum $k_\perp$, lightcone lifetimes are given by

 suggesting that the valence parton modes are static over the times scales over which wee modes are probed.
-However one cannot integrate out the valence sources completely out of the theory because they are sources of color charge for wee partons and must couple to these in a gauge invariant manner.
+However, one cannot integrate the valence sources completely out of the theory because they are sources of color charge for wee partons and must couple to these in a gauge invariant manner.

-Note further that since wee partons have large lightcone wavelengths ($\lambda_{\rm wee} \sim 1/k^+ = 1/xP^+$), they can resolve a lot of color charge provided their transverse wavelength is not too large.
+Note further that, since wee partons have large lightcone wavelengths ($\lambda_{\rm wee} \sim 1/k^+ = 1/xP^+$), they can resolve a lot of color charge provided that their transverse wavelength is not too large.
 The inequality

-where on the r.h.s the Lorentz contraction factor is $P^+/m_N$ (with $m_N$ the nucleon mass), suggests that wee partons with $x\ll A^{-1/3}$ resolve partons\footnote{Wee partons with wavelength $k_\perp \leq \Lambda_{\rm QCD}\sim 1$ fm$^{-1}$, see no color charge at all since color is confined (in nucleons!) on this scale.
+where on the r.h.s the Lorentz contraction factor is $P^+/m_N$ (with $m_N$ the nucleon mass), suggests that wee partons with $x\ll A^{-1/3}$ resolve partons\footnote{Wee partons with wavelength $k_\perp \leq \Lambda_{\rm QCD}\sim 1$ fm$^{-1}$ see no color charge at all since color is confined (in nucleons!) on this scale.
 It is only wee partons with $k_\perp \gg \Lambda_{\rm QCD}$ that see color charges from different nucleons along the longitudinal direction.} all along the longitudinal extent $2 \,R_A\sim A^{1/3}$ in units of the inverse nucleon mass.